UUCP: Other protocols

 UUCP implementations also include other transfer protocols for use over certain links.

 f-protocol is designed to run over 7-bit error-corrected links.
 This was originally intended for use on X.25 links, which were popular for a time in the 1980s.
 It does not packetize data, instead, the entire file is sent as a single long string followed by a whole-file checksum.
 The similar x-protocol appears to have seen little or no use. d-protocol was similar to x, but intended for use on Datakit networks that connected many of Bell Labs offices.

-t-protocol originated in the BSD versions of UUCP and is designed to run over 8-bit error-free TCP/IP links.
+t-protocol originated in the BSD versions of UUCP and like some similar ones, is designed to run over 8-bit error-free TCP/IP links.
 It has no error correction at all, and the protocol consists simply of breaking up command and file data into 512 or 1024-byte packets to easily fit within typical TCP frames.

-The less-used e-protocol, which originated the HoneyDanBer versions as opposed to t from BSD, differs only in that commands are not packetized and are instead sent as normal strings, while files are padded to the nearest 20 bytes.
+e-protocol ("e" for Ethernet) was developed by Clem Cole at MASSCOMP and was widely released by Brian Redman in the later HoneyDanBer versions.
+It was developed and released before the t-protocol, but the t-protocol was more commonly used because the BSD version of UUCP was the dominant implementation.
+The e-protocol differs from the t-protocol only in that commands are not packetized and are instead sent as normal strings, while files are padded to the nearest 20 bytes.